CNugteren/NLWeer/README.md

 How to use NLWeer
 -------------

 Requirement is an Android device with version 5.0 (Lollipop, API 21) or newer.
-Afterwards, either:
+You can install it in one of the following ways:

 * Download the apk from this repository's release page onto your device and install it
-* Install it from the the F-Droid repository (see [F-Droid.org](https://f-droid.org) if you don't have it yet)
+* Install it from the the [F-Droid app store](https://f-droid.org/en/packages/foss.cnugteren.nlweer/)